cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 })
 ```

-Because Cypress mounts components in islation, Nuxt specific APIs are generally _not_ applied.
+Because Cypress mounts components in isolation, Nuxt specific APIs are generally _not_ applied.
 In this example, the `fetch` hook is not automatically applied, so we used the `mocks` mounting option to specify the three component states (loading, error and success) and test each one in isolation.

 Start Cypress with `npx cypress open-ct` - the test runner will open.
 Select your test to execute it and see the rendered output.
 You can also run the tests without opening a browser with `npx cypress run-ct`.